-The Oxalic trickle process – you are supposed to trickle 5ml of the mix into every occupied seam of bees but you don’t know if there are 500 or 2000 bees in the seam so potentially some bees could get a much higher dosage than others.
+The Oxalic trickle process – you are should to trickle 5ml of the mix into every occupied seam of bees but you don’t know if there are 500 or 2000 bees in the seam so potentially some bees could get a much higher dosage than others.
+Try to trickle rather than squirt the mixture, it should not soak the uppermost bees.
+Gently drip the mixture over the seam of bees in several passes.
 You may see a couple of dozen dead bees chucked out after treatment and that is likely a mix of natural wastage and drowning or chilling in the applied liquid.

 The basic mix is 7.5g oxalic powder with 100g sugar and 100ml of water.
 That treats 4 or 5 strong colonies.
 You scale this up according to the number of hives you have.